Identity theft has become a major issue in today’s world. So, you might not be surprised to hear that Texas has harsh laws against such theft.

 Under Texas law, it is a felony offense to use, transfer, possess or obtain the identifying information of another person, without permission, with the intent to defraud or harm someone.

 Now, what level of felony identity theft is in Texas varies.
 It primarily varies based on how many items of identifying information the offense involved.
 The more items involved, the more severe the felony level.
-Here is a list of the standard felony levels for identity theft in the state:

 - State jail felony: Offenses involving less than five items

 - Third-degree felony: Offenses involving at least five but less than 10 items

 - Second-degree felony: Offenses involving at least 10 but less than 50 items

 - First-degree felony: Offenses involving at least 50 items